 The purpose of hard coat anodizing is to improve the properties of an aluminum alloy by converting its surface into a layer of aluminum oxide.
 The properties which can benefit include: surface hardness, abrasion resistance, dielectric strength, and corrosion resistance.
 This is especially useful when aluminum parts are exposed to extreme operating conditions.
 Hard coat anodized oxide layers can also be treated with dyes for aesthetic purposes.
 However, other forms of anodizing, like Type II sulfuric acid anodizing, may be a better choice of process if aesthetics are important as Type II anodizing can be dyed in more colors.

-Where Is Hard Coat Anodizing Used?
+How Hard Coat Anodizing Is Used

 Hard coat anodizing is frequently used on materials such as aluminum, titanium, and magnesium, with aluminum being the most common.
 The process converts the surface of the material into a corrosion-resistant, non-conductive, and in some cases, decorative coating.
 This is why it is widely used in a variety of fields.
 Some common examples of where hard coat anodizing is used include: the optics, defense, architectural, and medical industries.
 Its ability to protect the underlying metal from corrosion and stray currents also make it ideal for the aerospace and food service industries.
 Examples of specific applications include: gears, piston heads, and medical instruments.

-How Does Hard Coat Anodizing Work?
+The Hard Coat Anodizing Process

 Hard coat anodizing (or Type III anodizing) works by creating a hard, durable, and wear-resistant surface on aluminum and its alloys via an electrochemical process.
 Hard coat anodizing is a multi-step process that begins with cleaning the part to remove all impurities and contaminants from the surface.
 Failure to do so will result in a poor-quality coating.
 Next, the part must be etched with an acid to remove any naturally occurring oxide, which inevitably forms when aluminum is exposed to air.
 This natural coating is uneven and of poor quality.
 The acid etch also produces a clean uniform surface for the anodizing process.